oceanprotocol-archive/dev-ocean/doc/development/python-developer-guide.md

 migrated by the community.

 #### Create environment file
-Conda uses a YAML file to specify the requirements.
+Conda uses a YAML file to specify environment dependencies, similar to pip `requirements.txt`.

 ```
 name: test23